almostuniversals/two-vals/README.md

 ## Log Files
 This directory contains one log file (from the Quadratic Forms Eligibility Suite) per the 73 possible excepted pairs and 9 possible excepted singletons proving that each of these forms except exactly that pair or singleton.

-A .zip file containing such log files for all necessary forms is available [here](https://goo.gl/lptKmr) (Read at your own risk!).
+It also contains a .zip file containing the logs for every form ran.
+(Read at your own risk!)

 ## Escalations
 Included here is an example Sage worksheet file for how we automated the escalation process.